What causes foot and ankle pain?

 How can My PT relieve my foot and ankle pain?

 We provide education about the diagnosis we believe you have.
-Below is a list of back conditions we see most often.
+Part of the education includes how to prevent the symptoms from getting worse, ways to promote healing, and how to restore your physical function.
+Below is a list of conditions we see most often.

 - Plantar Fasciitis